MoreOutput/RockMUD/README.md

 All things combat.

 **character.js**
-Anything function related to creating or interacting with a real-world player is here.
+Any function related to creating or interacting with a real-world player is here.

 **dice.js**
 Core logic for dice rolls is in its own module.
 Is attached to world.dice. ex: world.dice.roll(1, 6).